robjg/dido/dido-examples/src/docs/DIDO-OPERATORS.md

 If we know the schema in advance, we can use FieldOps in an OpTransformBuilder to do the same thing:
 {@oddjob.java.file src/test/java/dido/examples/FieldTransformExamplesTest.java#snippet1}
-Because the field ops will find the quickest way of getting and setting the data.
-Even though we are creating the Transformation with field names, indexes might be used for the underlying data access.
+Because the field ops will find the quickest way of getting and setting the data, even though we are creating the Transformation with field names, indexes might be used for the underlying data access.

 A DidoTransform is a java function that also provides a resultant schema.
 Providing